 What is the mediation program?

-It is the policy of the State of Tennessee to encourage the use of mediation as a valuable tool for all state employees to resolve workplace issues.
+It is the policy of the State of Tennessee to encourage the use of mediation as a valuable tool for state employees to resolve workplace issues.
 Mediation is a process whereby the parties themselves, with the assistance of a third party neutral, seek to develop and agree upon solutions to issues in the workplace.
 The primary purpose of the Tennessee Employee Mediation Program is to provide a responsive, informal, confidential, and effective means of resolving human resource issues as an alternative to administrative proceedings.

 When is mediation appropriate?